Frequently Asked Questions

 Who may request books?

 The use of the reading room tables is reserved for researchers using our materials.
 The holdings of the library are available to scholars engaged in productive research for whom access to the collection is essential for the advancement of their work.
 To use the collection you must register and submit two forms of photographic identification.
-Students and unaffiliated researchers must also provide written endorsement of their project from an academic faculty member.

 How do I know what is in the collection?

 The books of the John Carter Brown Library are included in the Brown University online catalog, JOSIAH.
 You can limit searching within JOSIAH to the John Carter Brown Library.
 Eighty-five to 90% of our holdings are in JOSIAH, as are separately-held maps.
 Prints, codices, manuscript, and archival materials are NOT in JOSIAH.
 These materials and a small portion of the printed book collection (about 10 to 15%), are accessible only through the library’s onsite card catalogs and print resources.